AlexandriaDAO/core/src/tests/plan.md

 #### UI Fixes:
 - Epub modal has two "close" buttons.
 - ContentGrid is 1 column on mobile.
+- Get rid of the blue dropdowns and blue everything.

 #### Features now: